Jett West

 David Prince

 David Prince grew up in a small town in New England before moving to Arkansas to work as a house-mate for elderly women.
 For a while, his days and nights were spent taking care of these women physically and emotionally, but he also found time in his busy schedule for his hobby of making prosthetics, focusing primarily on toes.
-“Sometimes people don’t need a whole leg, just a toe,” he said in an interview.

-Although his toe prosthetics never caught on, through his work he met Gschwend and West, and they convinced him to give acting a try.
 The success of the first feature he was involved in, The Devil Lives In Hot Springs, has caused him to re-consider his options, which now include acting.
-“I’ll never give up working on the first bionic big toe, but I think I’m going to give this acting thing a try for a while.”

 Currently, he continues to satisfy his clients while waiting on his next movie project.